abdullah-jaffer/Designing-Data-Intensive-Applications-Chapter-by-Chapter-Summary/1.Foundations of Data Systems/Chapter2.md

-# Chapter 2: Data models and querying languages
+# Chapter 2: Data models and Querying languages

 Data models are at the core of software problems, they determine how we think about the problem at hand